ADC Airlines Flight 086: Passengers and crews

 The aircraft was carrying 134 passengers and ten crew members.
 The nationalities of those on board were not disclosed.
 However, according to Associated Press, there were multiple foreign workers on board the flight.
 Foreign Office of the British Government confirmed the presence of at least six Britons aboard Flight 86.
-Employee of ADC Airlines reported that an American and the son of a French general were also onboard.
+Employee of ADC Airlines reported that an American and the son of a French general were also on board.
 As Port Harcourt was known for its oil-production in the country, the route was often used by foreign oil executives.

-Among the passengers were renowned Nigerian political scientist Professor Claude Ake and F. I Ajumogobia, former Chief of Missions at UNESCO.
+Among the passengers was Nigerian political scientist Professor Claude Ake.

 The flight crews were consisted of Captain Dafieko Emmy Sama, Captain Babajide Afolabi Afonja, Captain Lawrence Usen and Flight Engineer Bashiru Adegonke Folorunsho.
 Captain Usen was on the final part of his training and was the pilot who was in control of the aircraft for the majority of the flight.